The College through the centuries

 16th century

 In the 16th century, the University of Paris had a monopoly on teaching.
-Its four faculties - Theology, Law, Medicine and Arts - claimed to embrace all that was useful and lawful in terms of study and knowledge, with Latin as the only language of learning and study.
+Its four faculties - Theology, Law, Medicine and Arts - claimed to embrace all that was useful and lawful in terms of study and knowledge, with Latin as the sole language of learning and study.
 The sciences, with the exception of medicine, were reduced to the quadrivium of the Middle Ages: arithmetic, geometry, music and astronomy.
 Its demographic weight (over fifteen thousand students), prestige and prerogatives gave it considerable power, particularly in theological debates.

 But several phenomena eroded its monopoly.
 The Reformation and the Renaissance, which spread throughout Europe, encouraged the study of ancient languages such as Greek and Hebrew, in a move to "return to the sources" of Christian and philosophical texts.
 These movements were further encouraged by the development of printing, which accelerated the circulation of works, including secular ones, and of information.
-It was against this backdrop of intellectual effervescence and curiosity that the need for freer, more open and free education arose.
+It was against this backdrop of intellectual effervescence and curiosity that the need for freer, more open and free lectures arose.

 In the 1520s, humanist Guillaume Budé, bookseller to King François I, suggested the creation of a special corps of professors, inspired by the University of Alcalá de Henares in Spain and, above all, the Collège des Trois Langues in Louvain, founded by friends of Erasmus.
 In 1530, six "royal readers" were appointed: three for Hebrew (François Vatable, Agathias Guidacerius, Paul Paradis), two for Greek (Pierre Danès, Jacques Toussaint) and one for mathematics (Oronce Finé).
 By the 1550s, they were teaching at the Colleges of Tréguier and Cambrai, where the Collège de France now stands.
-Charles IX set up a jury to examine candidates' skills.
+Charles IX set up a jury to examine the candidates' skills.
 Thus, in 1567, Nicolas Goulu was judged suitable to teach Greek after being auditioned by royal readers and Pléiade poets, including Pierre Ronsard.

 Statue of Guillaume Budé, Maximilien Bourgeois, 1888.

-The royal readers see the success of their courses.
+The royal readers see the success of their lectures.
 The number of teachers soon doubled from the original six to twelve.
-However, premises were in short supply, although teaching took place mainly in the Collèges de la place de Cambrai.
+However, premises were in short supply, although lectures took place mainly in the Collèges de la place de Cambrai.
 In 1610, Henri IV commissioned the architect Claude Chastillon to construct a new building.
-The initial project was to house the royal library (forerunner of the Bibliothèque nationale de France) and the teaching of royal readers.
+The initial project was to house the royal library (forerunner of the Bibliothèque nationale de France) and the royal readers' lectures.
 The king's assassination on May 14, 1610 did not jeopardize the project, as the foundation stone was laid by the dauphin, Louis XIII, on August 28 of the same year.
 However, the buildings were much more modest than planned: only one wing was erected; the Collège de Cambrai, which was to have been demolished, remained, and the royal library was not included in the plans.
 The fact remains, however, that the Collège is now an institution in the Parisian architectural and intellectual landscape, and no longer merely "built for men", as the humanist Etienne Pasquier put it.

 The events of the "Grand Siècle" did not spare the institution, however.
-The Fronde (opposition to royalty by part of the nobility and the parliaments, which lasted from 1648 to 1653), then at the end of the century the war of the League, which pitted the kingdom of France against part of Europe, regularly prevented the payment of professors' salaries, and the archives bear witness to the rapid dilapidation of the buildings.
+The Fronde (opposition to royalty by part of the nobility and the parliaments, which lasted from 1648 to 1653), then at the end of the century the war of the League, which pitted the kingdom of France against part of Europe, regularly prevented the payment of teachers' salaries, and the archives bear witness to the rapid dilapidation of the buildings.

 The Collège, secure in its future, continued to develop its teaching, and in 1707 there were twenty professorships, eleven devoted to literature and nine to the sciences.
-After two centuries of existence, the first history of the establishment, Mémoire historique et littéraire sur le Collège royal de France, written by Claude-Pierre Goujet (1697-1767),appeared in 1758 .
+After two centuries of existence, the first history of the establishment, Mémoire historique et littéraire sur le Collège royal de France, written by Claude-Pierre Goujet (1697-1767), appeared in 1758 .

-Although the revolutionary period threatened the Collège de France's existence on at least two occasions, freedom of teaching, free and secular courses and the majority of professors' support for the Republic ensured the institution's continuity.
+Although the revolutionary period threatened the Collège de France's existence on at least two occasions, freedom of teaching, free and secular lectures and the majority of professors' support for the Republic ensured the institution's continuity.

 Detail of the frieze at the Collège de France